What is raw honey?

 Do I damage my raw honey by cooking/heating?

 Heating honey does damage the nutritional quality of your honey.
 The longer and the higher the temperature the honey is cooked at the more the honey’s qualities are degraded.
-With this in mind, honey is best put your honey into warm water or cups of tea just before you drink them.
+With this in mind, it is best to put your honey into warm water or cups of tea just before you drink them.

 Cooking with good quality ingredients, in my opinion, is essential for a quality end result.
 Raw honey has a true honey flavour and makes the world of difference to the end result of a recipe.